 - Medications to suppress coughs and improve breathing

 - Nutritional supplements to reduce weight loss

 The exact care regimen you get will depend on the symptoms you have.
 Amavi can readily customize your palliative care program based on these needs.
 With that, we ensure that you get the best care available.

 What About Hospice Care?

 As it is cancer we are talking about, a discussion about hospice care will inevitably come in.
 Here, you would want to talk about it even while you are still healthy.
 The main benefit of this is that it can result in less futile aggressive treatments during the end of life.
 According to studies, there is no difference in the survival rates between those who resorted to aggressive treatments and those who did not.

 As these aggressive treatments can be taxing to patients, they harm your chances of having a peaceful end of life.
 By getting hospice care early, patients and their families can have a better perspective of the situation.
 That will help them make a better choice for their loved ones.

 Get The Best Hospice Care In California For Lung Cancer Patients

-Amavi understands well how going through lung cancer can be hard for patients and their families.
+Amavi understands well how going through lung cancer treatments can be hard for patients and their families.
 Thus, we have vowed to provide the best hospice care in California for them.
 Contact us today and we will lend you a caring hand.